-An Archaeological-Site, More than 2400 Years of History
+An Archaeological Site, More than 2400 Years of History

-An outstanding archaeological site
+An Outstanding Archaeological site

-Beneath the floor of the chapel and accessible to visitors through the Crypt lies a truly remarkable archaeological site.
-During the 1996-1997 dig, archaeologists made one fascinating discover after another.
+Beneath the floor of the chapel and accessible to visitors through the vault lies a truly remarkable archaeological site.
+During the 1996-1997 dig, archaeologists made one fascinating discovery after another.
 To their great astonishment, the painstaking work of their trowels uncovered the foundations of Marguerite Bourgeoys’ little chapel, foundations that had quietly awaited discovery for 325 years.
 The team’s emotion knew no bounds as, bit by bit, one of the oldest religious sites in North America gave up its secrets.

-A campsite for Native People
+A Campsite for Native People

 Constructed in 1675, Notre-Dame-de-Bon-Secours Chapel was situated on a promontory beside the mighty Saint Lawrence River which, in its time, has seen groups come and go.
 The first to leave traces of their presence on the site were the Native Peoples.
 The archaeological site has revealed signs of encampments and artifacts dating back more than 2400 years, among the most ancient in Old Montreal.